Warming Up the Homeless in Vienna, Austria

 - Cakes: 7-10.
 Any variety, any amount.
 We can take as many as are offered.
 Can be store bought.

-If you would like to help Please contact Jackalie Blue for more information.
+If you would like to help, please contact the church office.